 The bat Bird is an animal from the group of mammals, it is considered the only species of which capable of flight.
 These animals live almost all over the world except for the frozen continent of Antarctica and a few areas around the Arctic.

-Bats are active after dark, they are distinguished by their ability to recognize routes, determine the location of objects at night with excellent efficiency depending on a natural voice guidance device similar to a sonar machine, and the bat is breeding by birth, it is the only mammal species that feed on blood (although a few species of it eat blood, while most other species have different food).
+Bats are active after dark, they are distinguished by their ability to recognize routes, and determine the location of objects at night with excellent efficiency depending on a natural voice guidance device similar to a sonar machine, and the bat is breeding by birth, it is the only mammal species that feed on blood (although a few species of it eat blood, while most other species have different food).

 Bats are a very diverse group of animals, as there are more than 1200 species of them, and many of these species are spread in very large numbers in certain regions of the world, and the types of bats differ according to the type of their diet, which ranges from eating fruit fruits, catching insects, to feeding on the nectar of flowers, and the blood of other animals.